Principles of Business. Writing for Publication. Principles of Business. Writing for Publication. Principles of Business. Writing for Publication.

 It’s hard to accept the fact that my time on El Estoque is coming to an end because El Estoque has become my comfort zone, my safe haven, my home.

 But I wouldn’t say this is the end.
 In fact, this is only the beginning.
-I am on track to graduate from El Estoque and start all over again, this time as a Communications major at Stanford University.
+I am on track to graduate from El Estoque and start all over again, this time as a student at Stanford University.

 So I say again with confidence, “Tell me your story.”